Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 The Big Island is also not as populated as the other islands of Hawaii – which is perfect for those of us looking for a genuinely quiet, calm, relaxing vacation experience.

 The last thing we want to do as a family on vacation is to worry about our budget.
-We tend to spend as little as possible on trivial things and save our money for those really great, once-in-a-lifetime experiences.
+We spend as little as possible on trivial things and save money for those great, once-in-a-lifetime experiences.

-We usually look for one of those on each vacation, so the rest of the time we are taking advantage of the less expensive (or even free!) experiences.
+We usually look for one of those on each vacation, so the rest of the time, we take advantage of the less expensive (or even free!) experiences.

-As I thought about all the activities and experiences on the Big Island, I figured I would share our family’s Top 10 Cheap and Free Things to do on Big Island for $10 or Under!
+As I thought about all the activities and experiences on the Big Island, I figured I would share our family’s Top 10 Cheap and Free Things to do on the Big Island for Free or $10 or Under!

-These are some ideas that will help you plan an awesome trip to Big Island Hawaii on a budget!
+These ideas will help you plan an awesome trip to Big Island Hawaii on a budget!

 Don’t have time to read a bunch of Hawaii blog posts and reviews?
 Here are some of our top picks for visiting the Big Island on a budget.